-This year, the Daytona 500 celebrates it's 60th anniversary with a return to its traditional lineup in the NASCAR schedule on President's Day weekend.
+This year, the Daytona 500 celebrates it's 61st anniversary with a traditional lineup during a festive President's Day weekend.

 It's the first big race on the NASCAR schedule.
 And, it all begins with Speedweeks -- featuring action-packed Shootout and Duel 150 races to decide qualifiers and starting positions.

 Daytona 500 ticket information

 How popular is the Daytona 500?
 It's only the most highly-rated and watched race throughout the year, kicking off the racing year for NASCAR's top prize, the NASCAR Cup.

 Tickets went on sale in the summer of 2018 and made available online at Daytona Speedway's official site.
 Ticket prices range from $99 for a single race ticket to hundreds of dollars for a 4-day pass to all Daytona events during Speedweeks.

 Almost every race ticket is sold, and every seat in the house at Daytona is taken -- while literally millions of Americans tune in to cheer their favorite drivers as they celebrate at race day parties nationwide.